csdl-projects/MLCASim/README.md

 - Support for analog circuit arrays

 ## Contact
-For any questions or inquiries, please contact the project maintainer at [jslee@postech.ac.kr](mailto:jslee@postech.ac.kr).
+For any questions or inquiries, please contact the project maintainer at [jae2seung@postech.ac.kr](mailto:jae2seung@postech.ac.kr).